handresen/mariagdkdoc/pages/clientapi/mapinteraction/clientapi_tracklayerinteraction.md

 _trackLayer.SetTrackData(trackData);
 ```

-For your convinience, here is a method adding a new track at the center of the screen:
+For your convinience, here is a method adding a basic track at the center of the screen:

 ```csharp
 private int _trackCnt = 0;